The Ultimate Lighting Kit for Wedding Photographers

 It's delightful to be able to have full control over remotes from the camera, with full radio range that is not subject to the limits of the optical triggering system.
 You can adjust manual power of remotes, use them in TTL, or both (with some in TTL and others set manually), and obviously you can disable/enable remotes as needed.

 As an example, I don't always use remotes during wedding receptions, but when I do my favored setup is to have the on-camera flash set to TTL, with one or two remotes on manual.
 A very nice feature is that if you are shooting with two bodies (and/or have a second photographer working with you), each camera can have its own separate power settings for the remotes.
-And although manual power setting of remotes is the favored method when shooting portraits in a static situation due to greater exposure consistency, you might find yourself in more of a "run and gun" portrait scenario where you don't want to take the time to meter and adjust the power each time and are willing to accept some exposure variation, you can use the remotes on TTL.
+And although manual power setting of remotes is the favored method when shooting portraits in a static situation due to greater exposure consistency, you might find yourself in more of a "run and gun" portrait scenario where you don't want to take the time to meter and adjust the power each time you change locations or shift the position of the light, and are willing to accept some exposure variation, you can use the remotes on TTL.

 With Sony, up to three groups (A, B, and C) are available for use.
 What this means is that in addition to your on-camera flash, you can have three individually controllable groups of remote flashes.
 Of course, multiple flashes can be assigned to a given group, so that doesn't mean you are limited to three remotes (I usually just use one or two, but occasionally have used four).
 With two remotes, I'll usually set one to A and the other to B, so that I can separately adjust the power of each, but occasionally (such as a large space, where I know I'll be ok with both of them firing at the same power) I will set both to A to facilitate quicker changes.